How to use Quests (students)

 If your teacher asked you to complete the assignment in Google Classroom, you'll need to submit your work via Google Classroom (in that case, you'll have to link your Google account to Classcraft if you haven't done so already).

-But if you act out, your teacher could remove HP from you for a bad comment!
+But your teacher could remove HP from you for a bad comment!

 If you see another student commenting inappropriately, you can “report” their comment for your teacher’s attention.
-Make sure to only do this when you see someone being mean or immature.
 If your teacher agrees with your judgment call, they could reward you for taking action.

 Moving on to new objectives

-Lesson objectives are sometimes self-paced, meaning you can automatically proceed from one objective to the next.
-In other instances you’ll need to wait on your teacher’s approval to move on to the next step.
+Sometimes you can proceed to the next objective as soon as you're done with the current one.
+But sometimes, you’ll need to wait on your teacher’s approval to move on to the next step.

-When progression is self-paced, you need to click on the green “Task Complete” button once you’re done with the task.
-This will make the next objective visible on your map.
+When progression is self-paced, you need to click on the green “Task Complete” button once you’re done to see the next objective.